National Association of Teachers of Dancing

-The National Association of Teachers of Dancing promotes dance, and provides services to its members.
+The National Association of Teachers of Dancing promotes dance and provides services to its members.

 Founded in 1906, by 1912 it had 50 members; today the membership numbers around 2000.
 It was originally devoted to set and sequence dancing based on the five positions of the ballet.
-Now it is organised into a Theatre Branch and a Ballroom Branch, and is a member of the British Dance Council, the Central Council of Physical Recreation, the Council for Dance Education and Training and the International Stage Dance Council.
+Now it is organised into a Theatre Branch and a Ballroom Branch and is a member of the British Dance Council, the Central Council of Physical Recreation, the Council for Dance Education and Training, and the International Stage Dance Council.

-Although described as 'national', the association is international with a worldwide membership in 26 countries.
-Examiners regularly travel as far afield as Canada, Singapore, Malaysia and Hong Kong.
+Although described as 'national', the association is international, with worldwide membership in 26 countries.
+Examiners regularly travel as far afield as Canada, Singapore, Malaysia, and Hong Kong.

 Notable events

 In 1932, the NATD started the medal test system for amateur dancers.
-It was the idea of Edgar Newton, and was copied by many other dance teaching organizations.
-This system, by giving dancers something to aim for, made for better dancing, and meant financial survival for many small dance schools.
+It was the idea of Edgar Newton and was copied by many other dance teaching organizations.
+This system, by giving dancers something to aim for, made for better dancing and meant financial survival for many small dance schools.